OfficeDev/office-js-docs-pr/docs/powerpoint/powerpoint-add-ins.md

 - Use **content add-ins** to add dynamic HTML5 content to your presentations.
 For example, see the [LucidChart Diagrams for PowerPoint](https://store.office.com/en-us/app.aspx?assetid=WA104380117&ui=en-US&rs=en-US&ad=US&clickedfilter=OfficeProductFilter%3APowerPoint&productgroup=PowerPoint&homprd=PowerPoint&sourcecorrid=950950b7-aa6c-4766-95fa-e75d37266c21&homappcat=Productivity&homapppos=3&homchv=2&appredirect=false) add-in, which you can use to inject an interactive diagram from LucidChart into your deck.
 - Use **task pane add-ins** to bring in reference information or insert data into the slide via a service.
 For example, see the [Shutterstock Images](https://store.office.com/en-us/app.aspx?assetid=WA104380169&ui=en-US&rs=en-US&ad=US&clickedfilter=OfficeProductFilter%3APowerPoint&productgroup=PowerPoint&homprd=PowerPoint&sourcecorrid=950950b7-aa6c-4766-95fa-e75d37266c21&homappcat=Editor%2527s%2BPicks&homapppos=0&homchv=1&appredirect=false) add-in, which you can use to add professional photos to your presentation.

+> [!NOTE]
->**Note:** When you build your add-in, if you plan to [publish](../publish/publish.md) your add-in to the Office Store, make sure that you conform to the [Office Store validation policies](https://msdn.microsoft.com/en-us/library/jj220035.aspx).
+>  When you build your add-in, if you plan to [publish](../publish/publish.md) your add-in to the Office Store, make sure that you conform to the [Office Store validation policies](https://msdn.microsoft.com/en-us/library/jj220035.aspx).
 For example, to pass validation, your add-in must work across all platforms that support the methods that you define (for more information, see [section 4.12](https://msdn.microsoft.com/en-us/library/jj220035.aspx#Anchor_3) and the [Office Add-in host and availability page](https://dev.office.com/add-in-availability)).

 ## PowerPoint add-in scenarios